Martin Lake, MN Demographics

 A map of Martin Lake's Population by Race

-Of the 913 places in Minnesota, Martin Lake is the 376th most populous.
+Martin Lake is ranked the 354th most populous place in Minnesota, out of 915 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Martin Lake was ranked the 376th most populous place in the 2020 Census.

 Martin Lake's White Population